AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 5. Expressions ending with `..` are not supported.
 6. Multiple array slices can be specified in square brackets.

-There are various online tools for testing JSONPath expressions, here's a couple examples: https://jsonpath.herokuapp.com/ https://jsonpath.com/
+There are various online tools for testing JSONPath expressions, e.g. https://jsonpath.herokuapp.com/ https://jsonpath.com/